ceshine/ceshine-hugo/content/post/20200819-notes-labse/index.md

 # The Google AI Blog post

 [This post on Google AI BLog](https://ai.googleblog.com/2020/08/language-agnostic-bert-sentence.html) explains the premise, background, and related works of this paper pretty well.
-I'm not gonna to repeat them in this post.
+I'm not going to repeat them in this post.
 Instead, I'll try to fill in some of the gaps I see as someone that is familiar with this topic but does not follow very closely with the latest development.

 Firstly, I want to point out something in the Google AI post that confuses me.
-In the first paragraph the auther stated:
+In the first paragraph the authors stated:

 > While these existing multilingual approaches yield good overall performance across a number of languages, **they often underperform on high-resource languages compared to dedicated bilingual models**, which can leverage approaches like translation ranking tasks with translation pairs as training data to obtain more closely aligned representations. [emphasis mine]